szymoks11/SpeedSync/README.md

 ## Features

 **⏱️ Real-time Sector Tracking**
-Automatic detection and recording of sector times with support for up to 3 sectors per track.
+Automatic detection and recording of sector times.
 Track both session-best and all-time best sector times.

 **🏆 Theoretical Best Calculation**
 Automatically calculates your theoretical best lap time by combining your best sector times, showing you exactly how much time you can gain.